 Disney Plus vs Apple TV Plus — Availability

 It’s easy to pick a winner in this category.
 Apple TV Plus is available in over 100 countries.
-Disney Plus is currently available in the US, Canada, the Netherlands, Australia, and New Zealand.
-It will expand to the UK, India, and other parts of Europe this March.
+Disney Plus launched in 2019 in the US, Canada, the Netherlands, Australia, and New Zealand.
+It expanded to the UK and other European countries along with Japan and India in 2020.
 Disney plans to make its service available worldwide in two years.
 However, we have to give the availability win out of the gate to Apple TV Plus.

 Apple TV Plus content library

 Apple TV Plus has some interesting original shows that cover nearly every age and demographic:

 - The Morning Show – This is a drama centering on the behind-the-scenes antics at a national morning news TV show, starring Jennifer Aniston, Reese Witherspoon, and Steve Carell.

 - See – See looks to be one of the biggest Apple TV Plus shows.
 It is an epic sci-fi drama, set on Earth centuries after a worldwide cataclysm has rendered all humans blind.
 It stars Jason Momoa and Alfre Woodard.